Running the race

 I began running the morning of my twenty-fifth high school reunion.

 I was already in good shape and wanted to do something different in my fitness routine.
-As I set out that first day, I ran some and walked more.Later that afternoon, I bought a copy of a running magazine and learned my hometown would be the host of the Conway Race Fest.
+As I set out that first day, I ran some and walked more.
+Later that afternoon, I bought a copy of a running magazine and learned my hometown would be the host of a race fest.
 Exactly one month later, I ran my first official 5K race.

 So for the next two weeks, I practiced running/walking the 5K distance (3.1 miles).
 My goal for the 5K race was to run all the way, no matter how fast...or slow, just run the thing with no walking.
 And on my next run, that’s just what happened.
 I ran 5K.
 Immediately after, I fell down on one knee and thanked the God Who made it happen.

 It almost seemed too easy.
 Two weeks after I began running, I was able to run a 5K.
 I had already reached my goal.
 But I noticed some pain in my left ankle.
-I took the next couple of weeks off in the hopes of a good run on race day.
+I took the next couple of weeks off from running in the hopes of a good run on race day.

-When the big day actually came this past Saturday, I arrived early and the 10K race was already underway.
+When the big day actually came this past Saturday, I arrived while the 10K race was underway.
 As I neared the finish line to witness the first runners come in, I heard someone keep calling my name.
 Turns out it wasn’t a social call.
 The magnetic tab sandwiched in my bib number was activating the computer, as if I was coming in to finish the 10K.
 Nothing like proving to the professional race people you are an amateur.

 And why should I by nervous?
 Prior to the race, I had prayed the thing through.
 I prayed for my ankle not to hurt.
 I prayed to be able to run and not walk.
 I prayed to run and beat my previous time of 33:42, my only time.
 Then I prayed further and boldly asked God for a time of around 30 minutes.
 It seemed like such a round number.

-And God granted every prayer.
-He even made it official.
+And God graciously granted every prayer.

 I hope to continue running in some form.
 If not for the physical benefits, at least for the spiritual.
 Running for me is a lot like worship during a church service, yet in some ways better, more personal.
 It is therapeutic.
 It’s bare-bones and natural, free from extra “stuff.”